bobtfish/Cd_for_JS_apps/README.md

-test
+# Premis

+## tl;dr

-tl;dr - Given heavy Javascript apps which people keep open for hours (or days) at a time, how do you deploy multiple times a day without screwing the user over or making the developer's life really hard?
+Given heavy Javascript apps which people keep open for hours (or days) at a time, how do you deploy multiple times a day without screwing the user over or making the developer's life really hard?
 Discuss!

+## In more detail

 Reliable continuous deployment for stateless web applications can be done reasonably easily.
 For example: